 Daniel is one of many proponents of a new, community-focused approach to career services to replace the old service model.
-In the community model, siloing is dissolved, and career development becomes an “institutional priority, rather than just departmental,” says Daniel.
+In the community, or 'Career Everywhere' model, siloing is dissolved, and career development becomes an “institutional priority, rather than just departmental,” says Daniel.
 His plan: “Engage the community, develop arms and branches on-campus and off-campus to help us do our work in a more meaningful way.”
-Now only several months into his journey at Drew University, Daniel is already working to incite the shift towards a community model by developing ways to integrate student academic and career development through scaffolded experiential education, designing and developing Drew’s career and identity communities, and preparing to integrate systems for community-customized online and physical experiential learning opportunities.
+Now only several months into his journey at Drew University, Daniel is already working to incite the shift towards a Career Everywhere model by developing ways to integrate student academic and career development through scaffolded experiential education, designing and developing Drew’s career and identity communities, and preparing to integrate systems for community-customized online and physical experiential learning opportunities.
 The goal: decrease the amount of time required to deliver individualized support to each student while simultaneously increasing engagement, affinity, and positive student outcomes.
 In other words, scale the work of career services.

-The community approach benefits more than just students and career services staff, though this in and of itself should suffice to catalyze much-needed change.
+The Career Everywhere approach benefits more than just students and career services staff, though this in and of itself should suffice to catalyze much-needed change.
 While rarely reflected in recognition or resource allocation, career services has always been an institution-wide concern.
 After all, according to the 2017 Strada-Gallup College Student Survey, 86% of students cited career advancement as the primary factor in their decision to enroll in college.
 And let us not forget that happy, successful alumni drive enrollment, endowment, and a positive perception of the institution.

 But for Daniel, it’s about the students.
 “It’s important for us to transform who we are, to transform what we do in a community engagement effort that allows the student to go through experiences that are stronger and more meaningful.”
 Because, he says, “the stronger the experience of the student, the stronger the readiness of the student.”